weipin/jewzruxin/README.md

 Error originates from HTTP status
 ----
-Jewzruxin treats a response with HTTP status above 400 (including 400) as a failure by default: an ErrorType will be created and passed as the argument `error` to `completionHandler`:
+Jewzruxin treats a response with HTTP status above 400 (including 400) as a failure by default -- an ErrorType will be created and passed as the argument `error` to `completionHandler`:

 ```
 try?
 HTTPCycle.get("http://jewzrux.in/core/playground/echo/?code=404") {